maxbonomi/EMMIVox-Plumed-Tutorials/NAVIGATION.md

 # Single-structure and ensemble refinement with cryo-EM maps and EMMIVox

-## Origin
+## Aims

+The aim of this tutorial is to learn how to use PLUMED to perform single-structure and ensemble refinement using cryo-EM maps and EMMIVox.
 This lesson was given as part of the PLUMED masterclass series in 2022.
 It includes:

 * A video that explain the theory covered and a second video which shows you how the exercises should be completed.
 * Two tutorials that you should try to complete yourself.

-## Aims

-The aim of this tutorial is to learn how to use PLUMED to perform single-structure and ensemble refinement using cryo-EM maps and EMMIVox.

 ## Overview of the theory